Top 16 Best Things to do in the Bahamas

 atlantis aquapark bahamas

-The marine exhibits at Atlantis are spread throughout the property.
-They combine open-air lagoons, glass tunnels, and marine tanks that showcase a wide variety of sea life.
-The Aquaventure Water Park covers over 140 acres and is included with resort stays or day passes.
-It’s not a typical water park packed with rides—its layout is more like a series of interconnected attractions that blend into the tropical setting.
+The marine exhibits at Atlantis are located everywhere within the property.
+They have everything from open-air lagoons, glass tunnels, and marine tanks with a variety of sea life.
+The Aquaventure Water Park covers over 140 acres, and its definitely not your typical water park.
+Its design is more like a series of interconnected attractions, with rides, lazy river, and pools that blend into the hotel space.

 Read More